Career Ranks and Promotions

 - Recent performance requirement is reduced by 0.05 per tier above 1-star.

-| Promotion | 1-star | 2-star | 3-star | 4-star | 5-star |
+The table below shows the non-union requirements after tier adjustment.| Promotion | 1-star | 2-star | 3-star | 4-star | 5-star |

 | Senior First Officer | 120h, 8w, 6.4 rep, 7.4 perf | 116h, 8w, 6.3 rep, 7.4 perf | 113h, 8w, 6.2 rep, 7.3 perf | 109h, 7w, 6.1 rep, 7.3 perf | 106h, 7w, 6.0 rep, 7.2 perf |